hello-pangea/dnd/docs/guides/how-we-use-dom-events.md

 > Background: please see [Setup problem detection and error recovery](/docs/guides/setup-problem-detection-and-error-recovery.md).

-If an `rbd` error is thrown and is caught by our `window` `error` listener, we will call `event.preventDefault()` on the error event to mark it as consumed.
+If an `rfd` error is thrown and is caught by our `window` `error` listener, we will call `event.preventDefault()` on the error event to mark it as consumed.
 We do this as well as aborting the existing drag and logging warnings in development mode.

 [← Back to documentation](/README.md#documentation-)